Smallibs/kraft/README.md

 Things to be done:
 - a proof of this implementation
-- a client `insert` method conforming the specification
+- a client `insert` method conforming to the specification
 - the log compaction
 - use IO monads for database evolution for instance
 - ...